alexkreimer/actr/README.md

-# gfeat
+# Action Recognition oriented features
-Implementation of geometric features extraction from kinematic chains
+An implementation of the geometric features extraction from kinematic chains.